MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

     This command creates a configmap named `ama-metrics-prometheus-config` in `kube-system` namespace.
 The Azure Monitor metrics replica pod restarts in 30-60 secs to apply the new config.

 > [!NOTE]
-> If you run into problems configuring Promethues scrape, see tips in [Troubleshooting](/azure/azure-monitor/containers/prometheus-metrics-scrape-validate#troubleshooting) to resolve.
+> If you run into problems configuring Prometheus scrape, see tips in [Troubleshooting](/azure/azure-monitor/containers/prometheus-metrics-scrape-validate#troubleshooting) to resolve.

 ---